charmbracelet/wishlist/README.md

 ## Running

-Wishlist will readn and store all its information in a `.wishlist` folder in the current working directory:
+Wishlist will read and store all its information in a `.wishlist` folder in the current working directory:

 - the server keys
 - the client keys